kitsuya0828/notion-google-calendar-sync/README.md

-# notion-google-calendar-sync
+# notion-googlecalendar-sync

-**notion-google-calendar-sync** is a tool for two-way synchronisation between Notion and Google Calendar.
+**notion-googlecalendar-sync** is a tool for two-way synchronisation between Notion and Google Calendar.